-Cal Poly has acquired additional lands primarily from donors who support the University's mission.
-The largest is Swanton Pacific Ranch in Santa Cruz County (1993) with about 3,200 acres of farmland, rangeland, and forests.
-The most recent donations include the Cal Poly Pier at Avila Beach (2001), a small coastal parcel near Ragged Point (2002), and the 448-acre Bartleson Ranch and Conservatory near Arroyo Grande.
-These satellite properties are not addressed in this Master Plan.
+Cal Poly has acquired additional lands primarily from donors who support the university's mission.
+The largest is Swanton Pacific Ranch in Santa Cruz County (1993) with about 3,200 acres of farmland and rangeland.
+The most recent donations include the Cal Poly Pier at Avila Beach (2001), a small coastal parcel near Ragged Point (2002), and the 450-acre Bartleson Ranch and Conservatory (2015) near Arroyo Grande.
+These satellite properties are not addressed in this Master Plan because they are not contiguous to the main campus and no changes are proposed.